markblundeberg/Reusable_specs/reusable_addresses.md

 ## Receiving: Onchain direct

 If onchain direct sending is used, receiving is relatively straightforward.
-The recipient shall connect to a Recovery Server and attempt to download all transactions where at least one of the inputs has double-sha256 that match his payment code's prefix, derived from prefix_length bits of his scanpubkey excluding the first low-entropy byte, since he was last online.
+The recipient shall connect to a Recovery Server and attempt to download all transactions with inputs that match his payment code's prefix.
 This will cost bandwidth that is approximately 1/256 of downloading the full blockchain (in the case prefix length = 8 bits; recovery servers may choose to deny excessively short prefix lengths), and less if longer prefix length is specified.

-Upon receiving subscribed transactions, the wallet can then attempt, for each input where double-sha256 prefix matches its paycode and is one of the qualifying type (P2PKH or P2SH-multisig), to derive common secret c from scan_privkey, outpoint spent by that input and the first public key embedded in each input with a matching double-sha256 prefix.
-If no output addresses match the address generated from R'<sub>0</sub> = CKDpub(R,cG,0), move on to the next matching input within limit of the first 30 inputs; if no inputs are left in the transaction, discard the transaction.
-If an addresses R'<sub>0</sub> is found, another address R'<sub>1</sub> is derived from that input and attempted to match available outputs, until no more addresses can be found for a given i.
-This step can also be performed by specialized, trusted servers entrusted with scan privkeys.

-Upon obtaining transactions filtered by the scan_privkey, the receiving wallet then stores it locally and assign a spending keypairs R'<sub>i</sub> and h<sub>i</sub> = [CKDpriv](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#Private_parent_key_rarr_private_child_key)(f,c,i) to it.
-Funds are now available to be spent.
+Upon receiving subscribed transactions, the wallet can then derive addresses out of each input that matches the prefix.
+If matches are found, the wallet can then store the key offset and address.
+As soon as the spending private key is also available (which may be immediately), then the final derived private key can be derived as well.

 ## Sending: Offchain communications